 Dangerous products are frightening, especially when you hear stories about children badly injured or killed by defective products.
 If a product has injured your child, the manufacturer or seller may be held liable for these injuries.
 This is true whether the product is a motor vehicle, machine, tool, building material, household appliance, personal care product, toy, medication, food or beverage.
-Product liability may be based on negligence and often results from a design defect, a manufacturing defect or a failure to warn of a product’s danger.
+Product liability, much like liability for defective medical devices, may be based on negligence and often results from a design defect, a manufacturing defect or a failure to warn of a product’s danger.

 As soon as possible after your child’s initial injury, you should try your best to preserve the product in the same condition it was in when it caused the injury.
 Then you should contact a Washington D.C., Virginia or Maryland injury attorney to assist you in evaluating whether you may have a viable legal claim in identifying any responsible parties.
 It is important to seek legal advice promptly because your right to obtain monetary relief may be lost if you wait too long.